peidevs/OpenDataBookClub/_posts/2016-03-05-Open-Data-Day.md

 #### Bursary
 * Michael Easter, Evan Porter, Christian Southgate, Ifo Ikede
-* Goal - aggergate infomation about Bursaries and Scholarships
+* Goal - aggregate infomation about Bursaries and Scholarships
 * Lots of public info, but it is scattered
 * Data is not easy to get
 * Initial idea was automated scraping of PDFs and other data